sonic-net/DASH/test/test-cases/scale/saic/tutorial/README.md

 ./test_sai_vnet_vips_config_via_custom_gen.py -r -a1 192 -a2 193 -b1 168 -b2 169 -c1 1 -c2 2 -d1 1 -d2 32 > test_sai_vnet_vips_config_via_custom_gen_remove.json
 ```
-We used the tecnique described in [Pattern: reading JSON config files and applying them](#pattern-reading-json-config-files-and-applying-them) to read the JSON files and apply them to the DUT.
+We used the technique described in [Pattern: reading JSON config files and applying them](#pattern-reading-json-config-files-and-applying-them) to read the JSON files and apply them to the DUT.
 ### [test_sai_vnet_outbound_small_scale_config_via_dpugen.py](test_sai_vnet_outbound_small_scale_config_via_dpugen.py)
 This test builds upon earlier lessons.
 It demonstrates the use of [dpugen](https://pypi.org/project/dpugen/) for generating a small-scale, yet complete DASH VNET service configuration.
 Several high-level scaling parameters are fed to dpugen and it emits a sequence of SAI records corresponding to the requested configuration.
 We then apply these records using SAI Challenger.